 <HEAD1><TITLE>What this Book—Or any Other Book—Cannot Do Well</TITLE></HEAD1>

 Books are a slow medium.
 That’s partially for technological reasons.
 Compared to a tweet, which publishes instantly, it takes a lot of time to typeset the manuscript, print on paper, glue on the binding, and ship the physical book to a bookstore.
 But to avoid a purely technologically deterministic outlook, books are also slow for cultural reasons.
 Rarely do publishers print a 280 character or even a 500-word book.
-Rather, a book like this one contains about 50,000 words and it takes time to do the necessary research, write up drafts, and edit them.
-Our socially-constructed expectations of what a book should be like make it a plodding process.
+Rather, a book like this one contains about 70,000 words and it takes time to do the necessary research, write up drafts, and edit them.
+Our socially constructed expectations of what a book should be like make it a plodding process.

 Because books are slow, there are some things they cannot do well.
 They cannot stay on top of the latest breaking news stories, technological innovations, or changes of policy.
-In chapter 5, we describe the pendulum swing of policy over Net Neutrality.
+In Chapter 5, we describe the pendulum swing of policy over Net Neutrality.
 In the course of writing this book, we observed that swing happening in real time and we have no idea what the current policy will be by the time you are reading this.
 Similarly, the most popular media platforms and technologies are changing at an extraordinary pace.
 Just as blogging and early social media platforms like MySpace declined in the 2010s and gave way to Facebook and Twitter, so, too, it is quite possible that by the time you read this, the current forms of social media may have been replaced by augmented reality glasses (or something that we lack the foresight and creativity to imagine).

 Still, books have some special affordances that have continued to make them valuable even as new technologies have emerged.
 Books are particularly well-suited for extended arguments and explaining big ideas.
 Books allow for the kind of complexity and nuance that requires a few hundred pages.
 They also encourage the reader to engage in a type of sustained attention that is not as easily achieved on a device that pops notifications up every 30 seconds.

 With these affordances of the medium in mind, what we attempt to do in this book is to offer frameworks that conceptualize how the institution of mass media works.
 Readers can then use these frameworks to make sense of new developments in media as they occur.
 It is also true that there are some enduring conditions of mass media that have stayed constant since at least the mid-20th century and seem likely to continue.
-In such cases, the challenge for the reader is not apply a well-established insight to the moment, but, instead, to stretch one’s imagination to consider how things might change for the better.
+In such cases, the challenge for the reader is not to apply a well-established insight to the moment, but, instead, to stretch one’s imagination to consider how things might change for the better.

 <HEAD1><TITLE>Organization of the Book</TITLE></HEAD1>

 This book is organized into four sections.
-The first section, which includes this chapter and chapter 2, offer an overview of media sociology and the prevailing theories in the field.
+The first section, which includes this chapter and Chapter 2, offers an overview of media sociology and the prevailing theories in the field.
 The next three sections roughly match up with three broad levels of analysis in media sociology: production, content, and audiences.